 Go wild with a fabulous adventure through Borneo’s UNESCO World Heritage sites.
 Explore the remarkable caves and exotic wildlife that fill Mulu National Park.
-Then lace up the hiking boots for a challenging hike up Mount Kinabalu, being rewarded with spectacular views from the ‘top of Borneo’.
+Then lace up the hiking boots for a challenging hike up Mount Kinabalu, being rewarded with spectacular views from the β€˜top of Borneo’.

 Itinerary

-Depending on the arrival time, there is a variety of free activities to take part in prior to meeting the guide in the afternoon.
+Depending on the arrival time, there is a variety of free options to take part in prior to meeting the guide in the afternoon.
 These include a wander around Tree Top Tower for views across the roof of the national park, a stroll along the boardwalk to Pukau Waterfall or a hike along the Nature Heritage Trail.

-After lunch, depart for Mulu National Park Headquarters, for a 3.5km elevated plank-walk to Lang Cave -the longest cave passage in the world (2,161 metres long) – which adjoins Deer Cave.
-Explore Lang Cave with its magnificent stalactites and stalagmites before proceeding to Deer Cave, where the biggest attraction is a colony of thousands of free-tailed bat.
+After lunch, depart for Mulu National Park Headquarters, for a 3.5 km elevated plank-walk to Lang Cave -the longest cave passage in the world (2,161 metres long) – which adjoins Deer Cave.
+Explore Lang Cave with its magnificent stalactites and stalagmites before proceeding to Deer Cave, where the biggest attraction is a colony of thousands of free-tailed bats.
 At dusk, witness an amazing spectacle of nature as thousands of these bats emerge from the cave in formation to forage for insects in the rainforest.

 Experience night trekking through the jungle to the park headquarters.
-From luminescent fungi to blinking fireflies, the jungle comes alive at night time and this is a fabulous opportunity to view creatures not visible in daylight.
+From luminescent fungi to blinking fireflies, the jungle comes alive at night time and this is a fabulous opportunity to view creatures not visible in daylight

 Inclusions:

-🍗 Dinner
+πŸ— Dinner

-Picnic lunch before returning to the national park headquarters.
+Picnic lunch before returning to the national park Headquarters.

-This afternoon, traverse the local canopy walk for a bird’s eye view of the surrounding area just as the jungle’s nocturnal inhabitants begin stirring into action.
+This afternoon traverse the local canopy walk for a bird’s eye view of the surrounding area just as the jungle’s nocturnal inhabitants begin stirring into action.

 Return to the hotel and enjoy dinner at leisure.